alfredodiaz53/big-bang/blog/01-big-bang-2-0.md

 ### Standardization of Naming

-Within Big Bang packages have a wide variety of naming conventions and mis-matches between different locations.
+Within Big Bang, packages have a wide variety of naming conventions and mis-matches between different locations.
 Some packages may have a values key that doesn't match the namespace or `HelmRelease` name.
 In order to improve the user experience we are standardizing the names in these areas.
 Package values keys will line up with the namespace and `HelmRelease`/`GitRepository` name 1:1 with case translations to accommodate different usages (`camelCase` for Helm values, `kebab-case` for Kubernetes resources).
 In addition, Big Bang will provide a documented style guide with any exceptions to the guide.

 Once again - these will be *small* breaking changes to user values and potentially has effects on any extra user scripts/tooling on top of Big Bang.
 Exact changes will be provided as part of a follow on blog post and in the release notes for 2.0.

-### Extra Package Deployment
+### Improved Package Extensibility

 With 2.0 we will be providing a way to deploy community/arbitrary packages as part of Big Bang, as a "first-class" experience.
 This will provide a way for users to effectively extend Big Bang, and still have the lifecycle of additional packages tied to the Big Bang deployment directly.
 Beyond this, there will also be a new `wrapper` provided that offers some features for integration of an application inside of Big Bang, strictly via Big Bang values.
 This includes things like configuring `VirtualService`, `ServiceMonitor`, and `NetworkPolicy` resources.